 - Oil, cooking - 2 1/2 Tbsp

-- Make dressing - Grate ginger and chop garlic.
-Combine ginger, garlic, vinegar, soy sauce, miso, honey, toasted sesame oil, and cooking oil (portion for dressing).
+Make dressing - Grate ginger and chop garlic.
+Combine ginger, garlic, vinegar, aminos, honey, toasted sesame oil, and cooking oil (portion for dressing).
 Whisk until smooth.
 (Can be done up to 5 days ahead)

-- While skillet is heating up, season tofu slices on both sides with some salt and pepper.
-Pour sesame seeds into a shallow bowl or baking dish.
-Press tofu slices into sesame seeds to coat on both sides.
+While skillet is heating up, pour sesame seeds into a shallow bowl or baking dish.
+Press tuna steaks into sesame seeds to coat on both sides.

 Transfer the sesame-coated tuna to heated skillet and sear on both sides (about 2 minutes per side for medium rare, 3 minutes per side for medium).

 When fish is cooked to your liking, transfer to a cutting board and let rest for a minute while you assemble the salad.